 If the first sample produces an average return of 7.5%, the next sample may produce an average return of 7.8%.
 With the nature of randomized sampling, each sample will produce a different result.
 As you increase the size of the sample size with each sample you pick, the sample means will start forming their own distributions.

 The distribution of the sample means will move toward normal as the value of n increases.
 The average return of the stocks in the sample index estimates the return of the whole index of 100,000 stocks, and the average return is normally distributed.

 History of the Central Limit Theorem

 The initial version of the central limit theorem was coined by Abraham De Moivre, a French-born mathematician.
 In an article published in 1733, De Moivre used the normal distribution to find the number of heads resulting from multiple tosses of a coin.
 The concept was unpopular at the time, and it was forgotten quickly.

 However, in 1812, the concept was reintroduced by Pierre-Simon Laplace, another famous French mathematician.
 Laplace re-introduced the normal distribution concept in his work titled “Théorie Analytique des Probabilités,” where he attempted to approximate binomial distribution with the normal distribution.

-The mathematician found that the average of independent random variables, when increased in number, tend to follow a normal distribution.
+The mathematician found that the average of independent random variables, when increased in number, tends to follow a normal distribution.
 At that time, Laplace’s findings on the central limit theorem attracted attention from other theorists and academicians.

 Later in 1901, the central limit theorem was expanded by Aleksandr Lyapunov, a Russian mathematician.
 Lyapunov went a step ahead to define the concept in general terms and prove how the concept worked mathematically.
 The characteristic functions that he used to provide the theorem were adopted in modern probability theory.